akeneo/pim-community-dev/akeneo-design-system/infra.md

 - Configure the branch on which you want to trigger the deploy in the `.github/workflows/dsm.yml` file.

 On each push on the dsm branch, this will launch the tests, generate a lib build and then push everything to the dsm repository

+# Launch build

+Just push on dsm branch and modify a file in akeneo-design-system